Manurewa

-Manurewa is a suburb in South Auckland, New Zealand, located 6 km south of Manukau Central, and 26 km southeast of the Auckland City Centre.
+Manurewa (/mi/) is a suburb in South Auckland, New Zealand, located 6 km south of Manukau Central, and 26 km southeast of the Auckland City Centre.
 It is home to the Auckland Botanic Gardens, which receives over a million visitors a year.
 Manurewa has a high proportion of non-European ethnicities, making it one of the most multi-cultural suburbs in New Zealand.
 Employment for many is at the many companies of nearby Wiri, Papakura, and at the steel mill at Glenbrook.

 The area has been inhabited since at least the 13th century, and has cultural significance for Ngāti Te Ata Waiohua.
 Manurewa developed as a rural community after the Manurewa railway station opened in 1875, becoming a borough in 1937.
 The area saw suburban growth in the 1950s and 1960s, and became a shopping hub when Southmall Manurewa opened in 1967.

 Etymology

 The name Manurewa is a variant of the Māori word for "kite", manu aute, used by in local Waiohua dialect.
 The translation "soaring bird" gained popularity in the 1920s among English speakers.
 The name is a shortened form of Te Manurewa o Tamapahore ("The Drifted-away Kite of Tamapahore"), a name which recalls a story involving Waiohua ancestor Tamapahore.
 One day the men who lived at Matukutūruru and Matukutūreia decided to fly kites, and Tamapahore's was the kite that flew the highest.
 His brother Tamapahure caused the chord of Tamapahore's kite to break.
 Tamapahore left the area in search of his valuable kite, eventually finding it at Whenuakite on the Coromandel Peninsula.